xkyvvv/xkyvvv.github.io/index.md

 <img src="./pictures/me.jpg" alt="图片替换文本" width="400" height="300" align="bottom" />

-I am an embedded engineer, and I work on the application development of real-time embedded operating system.
+I am an embedded engineer,and I work on the application development of real-time embedded operating system.

 I received a bachelor's degree and a master's degree from Huazhong University of Science and Technology in 2018 and 2020.